sheddyranking/SQL-Crash-Course/README.md

 > `LEFT JOIN` (Returns Values From Right table if there's a Match and Return Null Valeus on the Right Table if there's no match).

+> `RIGHT JOIN` (Returns Values From left table if there's a Match and Return Null Valeus on the left Table if there's no match).